 Course Description: Careers in audio and video technology and film production span all aspects of the audio/video communications industry.
-Building upon the concepts taught in Audio/Video Production, in addition to developing advanced knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications Program of Study, students will be expected to develop an advanced understanding of the industry with a focus on pre-production, production, and post- production products.
+Building upon the concepts taught in Audio/Video Production, in addition to developing advanced knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications Program of Study, students will be expected to develop an advanced understanding of the industry with a focus on pre-production, production, and post- products.
 This course may be implemented in an audio format or a format with both audio and video.

-Practicum in Audio/Video Production "Bulldog Broadcasting III" 12th 2 credits
+Practicum in Audio/Video Production

-Prerequisite: Required Audio/Video Production II and Audio/Video Production II Lab
+12th Prerequisite: Required Audio/Video Production II and Audio/Video Production II Lab